Alice Walton: Healthcare

 In 2019, Walton established the Whole Health Institute.
 The institute works with health systems, employers and communities to build and expand access to holistic healthcare.
-In March 2021, Walton announced that the institute would build a nonprofit medical school in Bentonville called the Alice L. Walton School of Medicine.
+In March 2021, Walton announced that the institute would build a non-profit medical school in Bentonville called the Alice L. Walton School of Medicine.
 The school will focus on allopathic medicine and graduates will receive a doctor of medicine degree.
 The campus will be located near Crystal Bridges.
-Construction is expected to begin in 2023, with the first class enrolling in 2025, pending accreditation.
+Construction began in 2023, with the first class enrolling in 2025, pending accreditation.

 In 2021, the Alice L. Walton Foundation partnered with the Cleveland Clinic to evaluate health care in Northwest Arkansas.
-Following that evaluation, in 2022, the foundation and Washington Regional Medical System announced plans to create a nonprofit medical system aimed at training doctors in specialty care fields such as oncology, cardiology, and neurology.
+Following that evaluation, in 2022, the foundation and Washington Regional Medical System announced plans to create a non-profit medical system aimed at training doctors in specialty care fields such as oncology, cardiology, and neurology.

 Personal life

-Walton married a prominent Louisiana investment banker in 1974 at age 24, but they were divorced two and a half years later.
+Walton married a prominent Louisiana investment banker in 1974 at age 24.
+They were divorced two and a half years later.
 According to Forbes, she married "the contractor who built her swimming pool" soon after, "but they, too, divorced quickly".

-Walton has been involved in multiple automobile accidents, one of them fatal.
+Walton has been involved in multiple automobile accidents, one of them fatal to a pedestrian.
 She lost control of a rented Jeep during a 1983 Thanksgiving family reunion near Acapulco and plunged into a ravine, shattering her leg.
 She was airlifted out of Mexico and underwent more than two dozen surgeries; she suffers lingering pain from her injuries.
 In April 1989, she struck and killed 50-year-old Oleta Hardin, who had stepped onto a road in Fayetteville, Arkansas.
+No charges were filed.
 In 1998, she hit a gas meter while driving under the influence of alcohol.
 She paid a $925 fine.

+In 1998, Walton moved to a ranch in Millsap, Texas, named Walton's Rocking W Ranch.
+An avid horse-lover, she was known for having an eye for determining which 2-month-olds would grow to be champion cutters.
+Walton listed the farm for sale in 2015 and moved to Fort Worth, Texas, citing the need to focus on the Crystal Bridges Museum of American Art.
+She moved back to Bentonville in 2020.